MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/tools/tools.md

 ## Multiplayer Session History Viewer
 Multiplayer Session History Viewer gives you the ability to view a historical timeline of all changes over a multiplayer session document's history (including deleted documents).
 Using this tool will give you a deeper understanding of what is happening with your MPSD session documents as it changes over time.
 It is available as a standalone tool in the [Development Tools](https://aka.ms/xboxliveuwptools) zip.

-## Player Reset
+## Player Data Reset
-The Player Reset tool can be used to reset a player's data in test sandboxes.
+The Player Data Reset tool can be used to reset a player's data in test sandboxes.
 You can reset data such as; achievements, leaderboards, stats and title history.
 The tool is available via command-line as part of the [Development Tools](https://aka.ms/xboxliveuwptools) zip.
 Custom tools can be created with the [Dev Tools library](https://www.nuget.org/packages/Microsoft.Xbox.Services.DevTools).

 ## Xbox Live Developer Account
 The Xbox Live Developer Account tool is used to manage authentication of a developer account.
 It is needed to interact with other developer tools that require a developer credential, such as Player Reset and Global Storage.
 The tool is available via command-line as part of the [Development Tools](https://aka.ms/xboxliveuwptools) zip.